 By providing cost-control metrics in a format that engineers prefer and use, you can spread awareness of infrastructure costs and allow them to make informed decisions about infrastructural investments.

 Engineers are used to observability tools that offer real-time monitoring of the application’s performance.
-If you pick a solution that integrates with their existing operational tooling, adding costs into the mix is easy.
+If you pick a solution that integrates with their existing operational tooling, adding costs to the mix is easy.
 This creates a common ground between technical and business teams, building a stronger FinOps culture where everyone feels responsible for managing costs.

 Take a look at this article from our Engineering Manager, who shared a few best practices for sharing cost metrics in a standard observability tool Grafana: Control Cloud Costs and Build a FinOps Culture with Grafana

-FinsOps step 2: Cloud cost optimization
+FinsOps step 2: Automated cloud cost optimization

 As demand and utilization change rapidly in cloud-based applications, manual cost optimization becomes time-consuming and labor-intensive.